NOTE: The online Precinct Chair Application form is currently being revised. Please contact email@example.com for further information.

-What is a Precinct Chair?
+What is it like to be a Precinct Chair?

-Precinct Chairs are encouraged to serve on a variety of committees, teams, task forces, and work with Field Organizers who actively canvass Collin County to identify and turn out Democratic voters year-round.
+- Encouraged to serve on a variety of committees, teams, task forces, and work with Field Organizers who actively canvass Collin County to identify and turn out Democratic voters year-round.

 Responsibilities of the County Executive Committee (CEC):

-- Vote on budgets and approve major spending
+- Vote on budgets and approve major spending.

-- Appoint a new county chair and fill Precinct Chair vacancies when they occur
+- Appoint a new county chair and fill Precinct Chair vacancies when they occur.

 - Select nominees for the ballot when a candidate withdraws or dies.
 This is done by only those chairs in the candidate’s district.

-- Confirm appointments of Party officers and committee members
+- Confirm appointments of Party officers and committee members.

-- Understand issues and legislation and organize support or opposition
+- Understand issues and legislation and organize support or opposition.

-- Vote on candidate endorsements and Party resolutions
+- Vote on candidate endorsements and Party resolutions.

-- Coordinate CCDP’s involvement in municipal, state, and national election campaigns
+- Coordinate CCDP’s involvement in municipal, state, and national election campaigns.